 Six Islands in Sainte Anne Marine Park

 The Park covers about 6 square miles.
 Islands include Moyenne, Cachée, St. Anne, Cerf, Longue, and Round.
-Each island has fascinating, history and folklore.
+Each island has fascinating history and folklore.
 The islands have thick, tropical vegetation and incredible white-sand beaches.
-Hawksbill turtles, manta rays, green sea turtles, bluespotted stingrays, and bottlenose dolphins are regular Marine Park visitors.
+Hawksbill turtles, manta rays, green sea turtles, bluespotted stingrays, and bottlenose dolphins flourish on the islands and are regular Marine Park visitors.

 The water surrounding the islands is shallow.
 At low tide, it almost recedes completely, making it possible to walk across the sand to other islands.
 If you aren’t already wet, your lower body will get soaked.
-Avoid sharp pieces of broken seashells and coral.
+It’s wise to avoid sharp pieces of broken seashells and coral.

 St. Anne is the largest island and site of the first French settlement in 1770 – a “courageous undertaking of an island surrounded by swamps teeming with crocodiles”.
 During World War II, St. Anne was a military base for the Royal Marines.
 In the early 19th century, it was a whaling station.
 Today, it’s a nesting site for hawksbill sea turtles.